RMD Strategies for Before & After Retirement

 Dean Barber: I want to make everybody aware that we have a white paper written on required minimum distributions.
 The title of the white paper is Understanding RMDs.
 And of course, you got to call them an RMD, so when we say RMD from this point forward, understand we’re just using one of the many government acronyms standing for required minimum distributions.

-By the way, while you’re here on the site, it’s effortless for you to schedule a complimentary consultation with one of a CERTIFIED FINANCIAL PLANNER™ or CPA.
+By the way, while you’re here on the site, it’s effortless for you to schedule a complimentary consultation with a CERTIFIED FINANCIAL PLANNER™ or CPA.
 In that consultation, you can get a chance to visit with us, let us know what’s on your mind, what it is that you’re trying to achieve, get to know us a little bit.
 And see if there aren’t some things that we can do to help you have a better financial life, especially when it comes to the complexity of tax planning and looking into the future.

 Know the Rules